mccweb/mcc-static/pages/register.md

 * For **December** graduation, the deadline date is **October 15**.

 Students who are eligible for graduation should complete an application; however, if you have questions regarding your courses or program, you should see an advisor, and for any questions regarding the application process, please contact Degree Auditor, Matthew Bonesteel, [mbonesteel@manchestercc.edu](mailto:mbonesteel@mcc.commnet.edu).

-Applications are available by clicking the application link below.
-For more information, visit the [Path to Graduation](/current-students/success/path-to-graduation/) webpage, which provides answers to frequently asked questions and resources for all students as you prepare for graduation and a successful transition after college.

 [Download the graduation application](/static/img/graduation-application.pdf)